IPdotSetAF/NeoMatrix/README.md

 ## Contribution
 - You can open Issues for any bug report or feature request.
-- You are free to contribute to this project by Forking this repository, do what you want to do and then createing a pull request.
+- You are free to contribute to this project by Forking this repository, Doing what you want to do, then creating a pull request.